ThomasChia/UFC--Fight-Me-Bro/README.md

 * [What Actually Matters?](#what-actually-matters)

-## Introduction

-Unfortunately, I am a small man.
-As a result, in physical confrontations, it is clear that in most circumstances things would not go well.
-Naturally, my first instinct would be to run as fast as possible in the opposite direction of any would-be attacker, but, I don't run so good, so likely they would catch up with me anyway.
-Now I'm in the same situation as before, except hot, sweaty, and out of breath.
-Trust me, no one wants to see that.

-As a result, while building up my cardio engine to race away from potential danger, I need an alternative strategy.
-Building such an engine might take a while too since running is basically just slamming your knees into concrete one after the other, not really my idea of a fun time.
-Therefore, I have done some analysis!
-I have looked into what makes the best fighter in an effort to mold myself into such a precense to terryify opponents, scaring them away.
-Also, it's a nice investigation to see what sort of natural benefits are brought by different body types.
-We always see Fighters' Reach and Height differences before a fight, but do they really mean anything?
-Well, it's time to find out.

-The [UFC](https://www.ufc.com/) is a cage fighting organisation that hosts 1 v 1 matches for either 3 or 5 rounds of 5 minutes each.
-Winner can be declared by Knock-Out (referee decision), Submission (opponent taps), or Decision (judges scorecards at the end of the match).

 ## Past Literature

 There are many different philosphies when it comes to fighting.
-[Bruce Lee](https://en.wikipedia.org/wiki/Bruce_Lee) often said to 'be like water', indicating the necessity of being fluid, adaptable, flexible to anything that is presented to you.
+[Bruce Lee](https://en.wikipedia.org/wiki/Bruce_Lee) often said 'be like water', indicating the necessity of being fluid, adaptable, flexible to anything that is presented to you.
 From this was born [Jeet Kune Do](https://en.wikipedia.org/wiki/Jeet_Kune_Do), widely considered one of the first attempts at mixing the martial arts.
 [Conor McGregor](https://en.wikipedia.org/wiki/Conor_McGregor) further emphasised this movement focussed aspect of fighting, even hiring his own movement coach, [Ido Portal](https://en.wikipedia.org/wiki/The_Ido_Portal_Method).
 There are [interviews](https://www.youtube.com/watch?v=eATllx9jdRM) with McGregor belittling (no surprise there) larger fighters being ['stiff as a board'](https://www.youtube.com/watch?v=sFkoF0IzXeg) and 'addicting to strength and conditioning'.
 Here a fighter must be nimble and have control over his movements.
 This echoes a man many consider [the greatest ever](https://en.wikipedia.org/wiki/Muhammad_Ali), 'float like a butterfly, sting like a bee'.

 A classic counter to this is simply to get more jacked.
 Pack on the muscle and build the appearance of someone who stops trains for a living and crushes rocks with his biceps on 'chill' Sunday morning.
 This is definitely one way to go, and looking at [Francis Ngannou](https://en.wikipedia.org/wiki/Francis_Ngannou), the current heavyweight world champion, this might not be a bad idea.
 [Here is a video](https://www.youtube.com/watch?v=K76etdV24-Q) of him lifting Shaq in case you needed a bit more evidence than just looking at his Greek God Bod.
 However, this would come with immediate backlash, we need only go back to [Isreal Adesanya's](https://en.wikipedia.org/wiki/Israel_Adesanya) fight against [Paulo Costa](https://en.wikipedia.org/wiki/Paulo_Costa_(fighter)), another Greek God bodybuilder turned MMA Fighter.
 Adesanya constantly referenced before the fight the importance of [technique over muscles](https://talksport.com/sport/mma/768538/israel-adesanya-paulo-costa-hump-ufc-253-ko/).
 The outcome speaks for itself, 2nd Round KO and a win for Adesanya.